PROCESS & POLICIES

 First—and before you call—look over this page (or take the briefer tour offered on the Home page), to find out about Crystal Résumés.
 On the rest of the site, at least take a look at the Testimonials page, for feedback from clients in various fields.
 Their comments also give a good picture of what it’s like to work with me.

 Then give me a call.
 I’ll be happy to answer any questions you have.
 I’ll want to get a certain amount of background on your experience and objectives.
-(This is what other résumé services call a “free consultation.”)
+(This is what many résumé services call a “free consultation.”)

 E-mailing me your existing résumé in advance will speed up the process and make it a lot more effective.
 I’ll need your existing résumé anyway to provide the historical and chronological framework for the in-depth interview.
 The address is: info[at]crystalresumes.com.